Reinaesaya/cuddlebot-behaviour-editor/README.md

 ### Visual

 Basic GUI features can be tested out via trial and error.
-It should be noted however, that setting the loop to 65535 leads to the action be done an infinite amount of times.
-This can be stopped through a command line sleep instruction for the particular actuator, demonstrated as follows:
+It should be noted however, that setting the loop to 65535 leads to the action to be done an infinite amount of times.
+This can be stopped through a console command sleep instruction for the particular actuator, demonstrated as follows:
 ```javascript
 sendSleepCommand(["headx"]); // sleep left-right head direction
 ```

-### Command Line
+### Command Line / Console

 There are a variety of command line functions that are not presented in the GUI.
 These commands can be run, and used either as baseline functions in further development or altered and referenced.